 - For the more mobile there are gyms, gardens and supervised walks.

 - There may also be organised visits to interesting places and attractions.

 - Transport to shops or the cinema will be provided

 - regular shopping service for items like groceries and medicines.

-Retirement assisted living offers a reasonably cost effective transition from independent living to full nursing care.
+Retirement assisted living offers an effective transition stage from independent living to full nursing care.